 Yes.
-If you will be outside of your county on Election Day, or if you are in jail awaiting trial, and you are not on probation or parole, and you meet all other voting eligibility requirements, you can vote!
+If you are in jail awaiting trial or you have a misdemeanor conviction, and you are not on probation or parole, and you meet all other voting eligibility requirements, you can vote!
 The best way to make sure your vote is counted is to vote early by mail.
 If you are already a registered voter, you (or a loved one) may print an application for Ballot by Mail from the Secretary of State website at www.sos.state.tx.us/elections/voter/regabbm.shtml.

 If you do not have access to a printer, you can visit that same website to request that an application for Ballot by Mail be sent to you.
-If you do not have access to a computer at all, you can write a letter requesting a Ballot by Mail be sent to you from:
+If you do not have access to a computer at all, you may write a letter requesting an application for a Ballot by Mail, and requesting the address of your county's Early Voting Clerk from: